 Farming in Prince Edward Island first began when French settlers planted grain crops around 1720.
 Since then, agriculture has grown into an important economic industry with 2016 seeing $487.0 million in farm cash receipts.
 Production of potatoes, soybeans, and blueberries are reaching record highs and continue to expand.

 Ever since Prince Edward Island was marketed as a “getaway from high-pressured society” in the 1800s, visitors come from all over the world to relax, golf, eat, and see Anne of Green GablesTM.
-Each year, there are approximately 1.3 million visitors.
+The Island hosts more than 1.5 million visitors annually.